EXPRESSCLUSTER/MySQL/MYSQL for Linux.md

 MySQL setup
 ---
 Please note that the following points are different if you set MySQL to EXPRESSCLUSTER.

-- Database have to create Mirror disk that managed by EXPRESSCLUSTER.
+- Database have to be created on Mirror disk that managed by EXPRESSCLUSTER.
-  You have to set only active server if you create database and database cluster.
+- You have to set only active server if you create database and database cluster.

 Procedure
 ---
 1. EXPRESSCLUSTER setup

-    - We assume the following 2node cluster and explain it.
+    We assume the following 2node cluster and explain it.

     ### cluster information
     ||Node1(Active)|Node2(Standby)|